nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Issues with Terraform Cloud Login and Gitpod Workspace

 When attempting to run `terraform login` it will launch bash a wiswig view to generate a token.
-However it doesnt work expected in Gitpod VsCode in the browser.
+However, it doesn't work as expected in Gitpod VsCode in the browser.

-But the workaround is manually generate a token in terraform cloud
+But the workaround is to manually generate a token in Terraform cloud
 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login
 ```
-then enter the token while asking to enter. **(this worked for me)** If it doesnt work, then create the file manually here using the command :
+then enter the token while asking to enter. **(this worked for me)** If it doesn't work, then create the file manually here using the command :
 ``` sh
 touch /home/gitpod/.terraform.d/credentials.tfrc.json
 open /home/gitpod/.terraform.d/credentials.tfrc.json
 ```

-Provide the following code (dont forget to replace your token):
+Provide the following code (don't forget to replace your token):

 ```json
 {